 - and more…

 We’ve written about this extensively – check out our great post comparing the 360 features with the free version.

 How do I put it all together?

 Here comes the kicker.
 You might think, “Why should I pay for a tool that I’ve previously been using for free for the past 5 years?”
 Aside for data issues, which is what prompted this whole discussion, you also get to work with a world-class Google Analytics Certified Service Partner!

 Working with a Sales Partner that’s also a Service Partner means that we’re able discuss and provide optoins around implementation and configuration support, training, reporting and analysis – wherever you have the greatest need.
 We can also deliver a private, onsite training at your company location, tailored to meet your team’s needs.

 Need more info?
 Learn more about our Google Analytics 360 services or reach out to us if you just want to talk about options.
-If you’re not quite ready for GA Premium yet, read on for more ways to address the issue.
+If you’re not quite ready for GA360 yet, read on for more ways to address the issue.

 Non-Google Analytics 360 Options

 GA360 may not be for everyone.
 That’s why we wanted to offer a 5-step “Data Limit Compliance Checklist” that you should use to bring your GA implementation under the 10M hit/month/property limit.
 There are still ways you can keep GA and get value out of it with a smart implementation, and this might be the best opportunity you’ll ever get to reflect on what you really should be tracking on your site.